Blonde Dolly

-Sybille Alida Johanna Niemans (27 September 1927 – 31 October 1959), known as Blonde Dolly, was a Dutch prostitute and businesswoman who was murdered by strangulation.
+Sebilla Alida Johanna Niemans (27 September 1927 – 31 October 1959), known as Blonde Dolly, was a Dutch prostitute and businesswoman who was murdered by strangulation.
 Her murderer was never caught.

 Biography

-Sybille Niemans was born in Amsterdam-West on 27 September 1927.
+Sebilla Niemans was born in Amsterdam-West on 27 September 1927.
 Her father, Hendricus Johannes Niemans (born 1899), was a shoemaker; her mother was Sebilla Alida Johanna Streelder (born 1900).
 When she was young, after her chronically ill mother was admitted to hospital, Niemans and her elder brother were sent to the Groot Kijkduin children's home in Zandvoort.
 When Nazi Germany occupied the area during the Second World War, Niemans and her brother went back to Amsterdam to live with their father, who by now had become married to a new wife.

 As she did not get on with her stepmother, Niemans left home looking for a job and accommodation.
 Through a fortune teller and a purported Italian sailor who was, in fact, a pimp, she entered prostitution in the Kerkstraat.
 After being investigated by police, Niemans returned to her father and stepmother and started training in dressmaking.

 In 1948, Niemans moved to the Hague, where she returned to prostitution and rented a window at 21 Doubletstraat.
 She was originally known as Black Dolly (Dutch: Zwarte Dolly) from her dark hair, but later bleached it.
 In 1950 she purchased a house at 498 Nieuwe Haven.

 Later in 1950, Niemans married Botto van den Bergh, a violinist in Hague's Residentie Orchestra.
 She accompanied her husband when he was travelling with the orchestra, and was introduced to the worlds of classical music, fashion and art; she occasionally worked as a fashion model.
 However, Niemans's marriage to van den Bergh broke down after a year and, following a lengthy and complex legal procedure, the couple were divorced in 1957.